There really is no getting around it: FC Toulouse are a bad team.

 I don’t want it to go to his head too much, but he is one of the best I’ve trainedAlain Casanova, former Toulouse head coach

-And his numbers in Ligue 2, albeit in just two outings, show how he is dominating games there.
+And his numbers in Ligue 2, albeit in just two outings, showed how he is dominating games there.
 His passes P90 are up to 75, with a huge 26 going into the final third.
-He has averaged 2.5 interceptions and 9 recoveries across both of those games so far.
+He has averaged 2.5 interceptions and nine recoveries across both of those games so far.

-It seems like a no-brainer.
-Sangare is a lottery ticket waiting to be collected, one with immense current, and future, value for the lucky buyer.
+But to PSV, and the innovative Roger Schmidt, it is.
+He will work with a fantastic coach and it feels like a no-brainer.
+Sangare is a lottery ticket waiting to be collected, one with immense current, and future, value.